Richmoreno/osticket-prereq/README.md

 - You then go to the original file explorer and drag the "upload" folder into the "wwwroot" window.
 - Now you should have the "upload" folder in the "wwwroot" folder.
 - Next, rename the "upload" folder" you just dragged and name it "osTicket".
-- Now, click on "restart" to refresh your IIS Manager located on the "Manager Server" the right, top corner of the IIS Manager window.
+- Click on "restart" to refresh your IIS Manager located on the "Manager Server" the right, top corner of the IIS Manager window.
 - Click on bottom arrow next to "sites" on the left column inside the IIS Manager, then click on the arrow next to "Deafult Web Site", and double click on the "osTicket" Folder.
 Next, on the right column of the IIS Manager window click on "Browse*:80 (http)"
 - The osTicket Installer should open in your browser.
 - Next we're going to enable a few extensions on the osTicket Installer.